bright/new-www/_posts/2019-01-12-I-am-hooked-on-react-.md

 export default LoginInfo
 ```

-In **LoginInfo** and **Header** now we have prop user as a value, so we can remove the unnecessary prop from the Dashboard which one don’t use it at all.
+In **LoginInfo** and **Header** now we have prop user as a value, so we can remove the unnecessary prop from the Dashboard which doesn't use it at all.

 # React Hooks restrictions #